Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-Now that the initial sorting of \(B\) has been justified, it is time to consider the details of chain construction.
-The chains are stored in an array \(C\) of length-5 arrays.
-Each length-5 array consists of the array of locations of the chain's elements as elements of \(A\), the first spinor index in the chain, the last spinor index in the chain, the boolean proposition that exploitation of symmetries can enable the first and last indices to be swapped, and the location of the chain as an element of \(C\).
-For example, if the third chain is \(C\) consists of the second, eighth, and tenth elements of \(A\), has first index \(\alpha\), has last index \(\beta\), and these two indices may be swapped by exploiting symmetries of the components of the chain, then this chain is represented by the array \([[2,8,10], \alpha, \beta, \textnormal{True}, 2]\).
+We start by sorting \(B\) so that elements with no symmetries appear first, then elements with symmetries, and finally elements with one spinor index.
+This sets up the forthcoming loop: elements without symmetries cannot be manipulated, so they form rigid chains; elements with symmetries can be manipulated to fit these chains, and at the end, elements with single spinor indices terminate ends of these chains (e.g., if a chain has beginning index \(\alpha\) and ending index \(\beta\), and an element with sole index \(\beta\) is added to the chain, then the resulting chain has only one end to which further elements may be joined, viz., \(\alpha\)).
+We consider an evolving array \(C\) of chains.
+Each chain is a length-5 array consisting of the array of locations of the chain's elements as elements of \(A\), the first spinor index in the chain, the last spinor index in the chain, the boolean proposition that exploitation of symmetries can enable the first and last indices to be swapped, and the location of the chain as an element of \(C\) (e.g., if the third chain in \(C\) consists of the second, eighth, and tenth elements of \(A\), has first index \(\alpha\), has last index \(\beta\), and these two indices may be swapped by exploiting symmetries of the components of the chain, then this chain is represented by \([[2,8,10], \alpha, \beta, \textnormal{True}, 2]\)).
 Notice that only the first and last indices in the chain are relevant, because all other indices are paired within the chain.
 Also, the boolean proposition that exploitation of symmetries can swap the first and last indices of the chain is the same as the boolean proposition that every component of the chain bears a symmetry in its spinor indices.
-Since the algorithm functions by comparing elements of \(B\) to chains created from prior elements, a seed for the first chain is needed.
-This seed is the length-5 array representing the 1-element chain consisting of only the first element \(B_0\) of \(B\).
-This length-5 array consists of the 1-element array with the location of \(B_0\) in \(A\), the first index of \(B_0\), the second index of \(B_0\), the boolean proposition that \(B_0\) has a symmetry,\footnote{To say that an element \(B_0\) of \(B\) has a symmetry is technically an abuse of notation, since it is the element of \(S\) corresponding to \(B_0\) which has a symmetry, and \(B_0\) simply carries the boolean of the existence of such a symmetry.
-Nevertheless, this minor misnomer improves brevity and should cause no confusion.} and the number 0 reflecting that this is the first chain.\footnote{We follow the programming convention that the first element of an array has location 0.}